lucas-simoni/vite/README.md

 Start the development server at <http://localhost:5173>, using `local-dev` mode.

-As code changes are made Vite provides instant and precise updates without reloading the page or blowing away application state.
+> As code changes are made Vite provides instant and precise updates without reloading the page or blowing away application state.

 #### `pnpm build`

 Build to the `./dist` folder.

-This command builds for `production`, by default.
+> By default, this command builds for `production`.
 To change its behavior use `--mode <development|stage|production>`.

 #### `pnpm preview`